 Oh hell yes.

-David Fincher already has tackled one Silicon Valley billionaire in Mark Zuckerberg.
-Now, the Social Network director is poised to take on the late Steve Jobs for Sony. our editor recommends
+> David Fincher already has tackled one Silicon Valley billionaire in Mark Zuckerberg.
+Now, the Social Network director is poised to take on the late Steve Jobs for Sony.

 This is nothing but good news if you ask me.
 I love Fincher’s style and he already does well with Sorkin’s material (see: _The Social Network_).